sazidnur/waer-os-3-article/README.md

   <img align="left" src="https://developer.android.com/images/wear/watch-face-studio_720.png" alt="Watch Free Studio" width="35%" /> Watch faces are one of the most visible ways that smartwatch users can express themselves.
 Creating a watch face is an excellent way to promote your brand to Wear OS users.
 Watch Face Studio (WFS) is a watch face design tool developed by Samsung that allows you to create and distribute your own watch faces without the need for coding.
 WFS includes easy-to-use graphics tools for creating watch faces.
 Create watch faces for your own use, or upload them to Google Play Console and share them with your smartwatch users. </br> </br> </br> WFS-created watch faces can be downloaded and installed on any Wear OS watch device, regardless of manufacturer, as long as it supports Wear 2.0 (API level 28) or higher.
 </br> </br>
-WFS works on both Windows and Mac environments.
-Here are some of the key ways you can use WFS:
+WFS is compatible with both Windows and Mac operating systems.
+WFS can be used in the following ways:

 - Style editing: Customize the watch face’s color, background image, font and more.
 - Grouping & complications: Group components so that you can control or move those components with a single action.
 You can handle an entire complication as one group.